Azure/container-service-for-azure-china/aks/README.md

 ```

 ## 2. Container registry proxies
-Since some container registries like `gcr.io`, `docker.io` are not accessible or very slow in China, we have set up container registry proxies in `chinaeast2` region now:
+Since some container registries like `gcr.io`, `docker.io` are not accessible or very slow in China, we have set up container registry proxies in `chinaeast2` region now for **public anonymous access**:

 | global | registry proxy in Azure China | Example |
 | ---- | ---- | ---- |